-Element refers to how you are going to be assessed and it will be either coursework, practical, exam, test or an open book.
+Element refers to how you are going to be assessed and it will be either coursework, practical, exam, test, or an open book.

 The element is written at the top of your assessment brief, this provides you with the basic premise of the assessment.
-UCSD follows inclusive practice and this happens at the point in design to ensure that the ways we assess does not exclude anyone.
+UCSD follows inclusive practice and this happens at the point in design to ensure that the ways we assess do not exclude anyone.

 Group work can be an effective way to engage you and your peers, and lead to rich learning experiences.
 Group work can encourage participation, peer learning, development of team-working, analytical and cognitive skills, as well as collaborative and organisational skills.

 You will be provided with an opportunity to discuss expectations and practice in a safe environment, for example, building short group presentation activities with discussion and feedback within your class time.

 You will be provided with clarity about how group marks are allocated, collectively, individually, or both, and whether the process (element) or the product (mode) is being assessed, or both.

 Coursework enables you to demonstrate interrelated knowledge, skills, and understanding in modes that are authentic to expectations within professional environments.

 Assessment submission points are within your course page and are uploaded to Turnitin, which is an originality checker.

 Coursework is an inclusive assessment, therefore no additional time allowances are needed for reasonable adjustments.